Automatic Integrated Distress Device

 Signaling for near term and near by assistance when a vessel is sinking generally requires human intervention.
 This is in the form of radioing a "Mayday" or setting off signal flares.
 Sometimes access to these emergence devices is not practical.

-The Automatic Integrated Distress Device(AIDD), invented by the Johns Hopkins University Applied Physics Laboratory, provides an automated multi-function method of signaling for assistance.
+The Automatic Integrated Distress Device(AIDD), invented by the Johns Hopkins Applied Physics Laboratory, provides an automated multi-function method of signaling for assistance.
 AIDD is activated by hydrostatic pressure surrounding a sinking vessel.
 Once activated the AIDD will float to the surface and begin to broadcast its position on the EPIRB network, set off a flashing strobe light, automatically dispense flares at a prescribed interval and create tonal sounds.
 This automated system will allow for rapid identification of the emergency location and direct rescue elements to the site.

 *JHU/APL is seeking an exclusive licensee and development partner for this technologyCONTACT:

 Ms. H. L. Curran

 Phone: (443) 778-7262